 Pen to paper and the power of poetry

-This year’s Children's Mental Health Week is all about finding ways to express yourself, whether that is through art, poetry, drama, dance, sport.
-In particular, youth poetry has blown up in recent years.
+It's important to find ways to express yourself.
+Whether that is through art, poetry, drama, dance or sport.
+Youth poetry has blown up in recent years.
 We look at its sudden rise and how young people in our services are using their creativity for good.

 Poetry facts and figures

 of these sales were to people aged 13 to 22

 Poetry sales hit an all-time high in 2018 thanks to teenagers and young millennials.
 Once part of an old academic club, poetry is now accessible to all.
 At President Biden’s inauguration, it was a 22-year-old poet laureate who stole the headlines.
 She wowed the world.

 Poetry is no longer a pastime of stuffy classrooms, young people are taking ownership.
 And they're using poetry to understand difficult emotions in a world that is becoming increasingly complex.